Haisenberh/v4_protractor_test/README.md

 This will start up a Selenium Server and will output a bunch of info logs.
 Your Protractor test will send requests to this server to control a local browser.
 You can see information about the status of the server at *http://localhost:4444/wd/hub.*

+Reporting:

+HTML reporter for Jasmine2 and Protractor that will include screenshots of each test if you want.

+>*npm install protractor-jasmine2-html-reporter --save-dev*

 Configuration

 All Protractor configuration listed in *conf.js* file